 - We waste so much time on it

-- It gives us a kick, but we have to suck it down with cream and sugar
+- It gives us a kick, but we have to gulp it down with cream and sugar

 That’s not how coffee is meant to be enjoyed.
 There’s so much more.